 “Your mother and I come from a generation that does not waste because we could not afford to.”
 She looks directly at me and the coldness is gone.
 Instead, a murky depth of memories I do not understand floats to the surface.

-Holding her gaze, I inch my chair to the table, wincing at the sharp squeak, and avert the gazes of concerned relatives.
-Holding the fork with a trembling hand, I slip a spoonful of food into my mouth.
-It is meticulous, the scooping and swallowing of food, and I do so until my plate is completely bare.
+Holding her gaze, I inch my chair to the table, wincing at the sharp squeak, and avoid the gazes of concerned relatives.
+Holding the fork with a trembling hand, I slip a bite of food into my mouth.
+It is meticulous, the scooping and swallowing of food, and I continue until my plate is completely bare.
 Head bowed, I exit the room to sink down the wall.
 I lie, sprawled across the cool marble floor.
-For the life of me, I cannot conjure the memories I had seen so recently in my Grandmother’s eyes, but the weight of them feels heavy in my hands.
+For the life of me, I cannot conjure the memories I had seen so recently in my grandmother’s eyes, but the weight of them feels heavy in my hands.